markuszoeller/markuszoeller.github.io/_sources/posts/2018/03/16/revealjs-docker-markdown-slides/index.rst.txt

      - The first release
    * - 2018-03-16
      - Fixed wording for "3 highlighted empty lines" and a reference.
+   * - 2018-03-19
+     - Docker is NOT needed.
+Add an update note to the section.

 Encapsulate *Reveal.js* with *Docker*
 =====================================

+.. update:: Mar 19, 2018

+   Mistakes were made.
+By me.
+Big time. *Docker* is NOT needed to render the *Markdown* file later.
+I've misinterpreted the README of |rs| and didn't double-check it.
+What you really need is a **web server**, which means you can do ``$ python -m SimpleHTTPServer`` locally (in the directory where your ``index.html`` is) or use *GitHub Pages* [#ghp]_ without any additional work.
+I'll keep this section to not change the history, but be aware that it is not needed.
+Thanks to *Chris H.* for pointing that out.

 |rs| is capable of using |md| files [#revmd]_ and render them as HTML5
 slides.
 The downside of |rs| is, that it needs a lot of things installed